-Interest income, ne
+Interest income, net

-Interest income, net consists primarily of interest received on cash and cash equivalents, investments in commercial bank-issued certificates of deposit and US Treasury bills.
-Prior to April 30, 2007, most of our cash, cash equivalents and investments resulted from the remaining proceeds of our October 2003 offering on the AIM market.
-On April 30, 2007, we completed our initial public offering in the United States, which produced net proceeds of \$89.9 million.
-Total cash, cash equivalents, short-term and long-term investments were \$81.7 million as of April 30, 2009, \$101.1 million as of April 30, 2008 and \$115.9 million as of April 30, 2007.
-Interest income in fiscal 2009 decreased compared to fiscal 2008 due to a decline in interest and a decline in cash, cash equivalents and investments.
-Interest income in fiscal 2008 is compared to fiscal 2007 increased significantly due to the increase in invested cash during the year.
+Interest income consists of interest received on cash and cash equivalents, investments in commercial bank-issued certificates of deposit and US Treasury bills and notes.
+Total cash, cash equivalents, restricted cash, and marketable securities were \$66.8 million as of April 30, 2010, \$82.7 million as of April 30, 2009 and \$102.2 million as of April 30, 2008.
+Interest income decreased due to a decline in interest rates and a decline in cash, cash equivalents and marketable securities.